Get your card

 Rizon offers a generous referral program:

-- $20 reward for each successful referral
+- Up to 20 RIZpoints (valued $200) for each successful referral

 - An Ambassador Program is mentioned on the website but with no specific details published yet